A Centre for Research & Debate

 Hard questions demand hard thought.

-Blackfriars’ two research institutes use insights gained from Catholic theology and philosophy to address challenging modern questions such as:
+Blackfriars’ two research institutes – the Aquinas Institute and the Las Casas Institute for Social Justice – use insights gained from Catholic theology and philosophy and other sources to address important and challenging modern questions.

 - How can we recover a human and moral dimension to economics?